Majdi-Thabet/Devops_Nana/Operating_Systems & Linux_Basics/vidéo001.md

 2. Provides a consistent interface for applications to interact with hardware.
 3. Balances resource usage and ensures efficient operation across multiple programs.

+Every application needs some data to work, so you can't execute any program without allocationg some memory to it. so OS swap memory between applications (one app become inactive, new one gets ressources)